caiks/WBOT02/README.md

 ![contour004_025_position](images/contour004_025_position.png)

 Possibly adding the unique frame and minimum entropy constraints would make the *model* more representative of below maximum frequency features by removing the emphasis on very long paths.
-The hyper-skew, however, might go from very positive to very negative, and the *model* would probably be no more normal than *model* 60.
+The hyper-skew, however, might go from very positive to very negative, and the *model* might possibly be no more normal than *model* 60.

+TODO - revise above in light of model 65 - see if more normal or does go to negative skew.

 From *model* 25 onwards the source images came from Film Noir videos instead of Fireman Sam.
 We can see that there is a step change between the *models*.
 This is probably because Fireman Sam is in colour and therefore perhaps has fewer brightness contrasts, reducing the available *alignments* for *modelling*.
 Also, later series of Fireman Sam are CGI and so have even more colours, more detailed backgrounds and more complex rendering in general, distracting from foreground features.